 We’re are a resource for school and district leaders.

 Equal Opportunity Schools works with school districts of all sizes.
 We’re here to help you better serve low-income students and students of color and improve the accessibility of advanced learning classes.
-We provide tools, such as a gaps chart analysis, equity pathways report, and beginning and end of year student/administrator surveys, to go along with shared best practices from over 300 schools, and offer support to make equity a district priority and improve access to AP/IB courses.
+We provide tools, such as a gaps chart analysis, equity pathways report, and beginning and end of year student/administrator surveys, to go along with shared best practices from nearly 450 schools, and offer support to make equity a district priority and improve access to AP/IB courses.